EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 During the transition to post-quantum cryptography, there will be uncertainty as to the strength of cryptographic algorithms; we will no longer fully trust traditional cryptography such as RSA, Diffie-Hellman, DSA and their elliptic curve variants, but we will also not fully trust their post-quantum replacements until they have had sufficient scrutiny and time to discover and fix implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.
 Even after the migration period, it may be advantageous for an entity's cryptographic identity to be composed of multiple public-key algorithms.

 Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
 Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.

+In particular, certain jusrisdictions are recommending or requiring that PQC lattice schemes only be used withinin a PQ/T hybrid.
+As an example, we point to [BSI2021] which includes the followin recommendation:

+"Therefore, quantum computer-resistant methods should not be used alone - at least in a transitional period - but only in hybrid mode, i.e. in combination with a classical method.
+For this purpose, protocols must be modified or supplemented accordingly.
+In addition, public key infrastructures, for example, must also be adapted"

+In addition, [BSI2021] specifically references this specification as a concrete example of hybrid X.509 certificates.

+A more recent example is [ANSSI2024], a document co-authored by French Cybersecurity Agency (ANSSI), Federal Office for Information Security (BSI), Netherlands National Communications Security Agency (NLNCSA), and Swedish National Communications Security Authority, Swedish Armed Forces which makes the following statement:

+“In light of the urgent need to stop relying only on quantum-vulnerable public-key cryptography for key establishment, the clear priority should therefore be the migration to post-quantum cryptography in hybrid solutions”

+This specification represents the straightforward implementation of the hybrid solutions called for by European cyber security agencies.

 PQ/T Hybrid cryptography can, in general, provide solutions to two migration problems: